adlnet/xapi-profiles/xapi-profiles-spec.md

 For each of the above operations, the Profile Server will provide web APIs that are strongly Not Recommended for production usage.

 One URL will be at /validate_templates, and the other at /validate_patterns.
-The first will take a single xAPI statement and a profile specified by id, specified in POST variables as “statement” and “profile”.
-The second will take an array of xAPI statements and a profile specified by id, both specified in POST variables as “statements” and “profile”.
+The first will take a single xAPI statement and a profile specified by `id`, specified in POST variables as “statement” and “profile”.
+The second will take an array of xAPI statements and a profile specified by `id`, both specified in POST variables as “statements” and “profile”.

 Both will perform the algorithms above and return 204 on successful validation and 400 on failure, with descriptive comments attached on failure.